UP Catalyst

 Debt Financing in 2024

-3SUN is an energy management company focused on designing photovoltaic solutions tailored for large-scale industries and rooftop applications.
-The company specializes in manufacturing multi-junction, thin-film photovoltaic cells and modules, contributing to the advancement of clean and renewable energy.
-By producing innovative photovoltaic products, 3SUN aims to support the transition towards a more sustainable and environmentally friendly world.
+3SUN is an energy management company that designs and manufactures photovoltaic solutions for large-scale industries and roof applications.
+Their products include multi-junction and thin-film photovoltaic cells and modules, contributing to clean and renewable energy initiatives for a more sustainable environment.

 Stegra